arp242/arp242.net/code/info/index.markdown

   bindings are just nonsensical.

   If you're thinking "just read the manual you doofus": buzz off.
-Do you think I have nothing better to do than learn how to use some obscure and shitty piece of software just to read some fucking text?
-I've got about 80 years on this planet, and this is *not* how I want to spend it.
+Do you think I have nothing better to do than learn how to use some obscure piece of software I don't even like just to read some fecking plain text once a month?
+I've got about 80 years in my life, and this is *not* how I want to spend it.

   And should the entire industry deal with this crap?
 How many man-hours will be wasted?
 Far too many.
 The only reason I sat down and wrote this in a bout of